 It’s a good idea to hire a car when you visit Tenerife so that you can explore properly – it takes around an hour and a half to two hours to drive from the north to the south (or the other way!) so you’ll have enough time to take in the sights.
 Some of the roads are windy and quite slow, so you’ll need to be a confident driver.
 The best thing about hiring a car here is that you might discover something which you hadn’t planned to.

-Mount Teide isn’t the only Tenerife volcano, but it is one of the most famous and impressive sights to make sure you see.
+Mount Teide is one of the most famous and impressive sights in Tenerife.
 It stands at 3,718 metres tall and is the highest point in Spain.
 You can hike to the top along a single trail and it’s about a six hour walk.
 You can also take the cable car part of the way up before walking the Telesforo Bravo the rest of the way.
 You’ll be rewarded for your efforts with incredible views of the island’s landscape.

 According to Trip Advisor, Siam Park is the best waterpark in the entire world!
 The park has adrenaline fuelled slides like the Tower of Power but if that’s too much for you (it is for me!), you can relax on Siam Beach which has the whitest and brightest natural sand on the whole of the Canary Islands.